Findus23/invoices/README.md

 ```
 $ python main.py create
-...     # you will be asked for details and further information here
+...     # you will be asked for details and further information interactively
 $ python main.py compile
 ```